Keep Men’s Health Top-Of-Mind

 “We advocate that men take control of their own health by living a healthy lifestyle and going to regular doctor visits,” Fulgham says.
 “Movember kind of brings that to everybody’s mind but it needs to be a year-round pursuit.”

-Most individuals identify Movember with prostate cancer awareness or fundraising.
 As the second leading cause of cancer-related death among American men, prostate cancer tends to fly under the radar symptom-wise for many men, making regular screening essential to catching it early.

 “The thing that most men notice as they get older is they have a little more difficulty emptying their bladder.
 That’s from a condition called benign prostatic hyperplasia, which means the prostate is getting a little larger and that obstructs the flow of urine,” Fulgham explains.
 “That is not a symptom of prostate cancer, however.
 Prostate cancer essentially has no symptoms.
 That’s one of the things that makes it so insidious as a disease.”